ghtorrent/ghtorrent.org/index.md

 ### How much data do you have?

-Currently, MongoDB stores around 1.8 TB of JSON data, while MySQL more than 500 million rows of extracted metadata.
-A big part of the activity of 2012 and half of 2013 has been retrieved, while we are also going backwards to retrieve the full recorded history of important projects.
+Currently (Apr 2014), MongoDB stores around 3.5 TB of JSON data, while MySQL more than 600 million rows of extracted metadata.
+A big part of the activity of 2012, 2013 and 2014 has been retrieved, while we are also going backwards to retrieve the full recorded history of important projects.

 ### How can I help?